Advocacy is key to driving business in industries with a limited number of physical touchpoints

 - This brand ethos should be an emotional, passionate belief that resonates emotionally with customers.

-- A brand that clearly stands for something and importantly demonstrates this through their actions is easier for customers to build a personal relationship with.
+- A brand that clearly stands for something and importantly demonstrates this through its actions is easier for customers to build a personal relationship with.

 - A clear message is easier for a customer to internalise and retell to their network.